 Bonus: What If the Other Driver Was At Fault?

-If the other driver was responsible, their insurance should pay for your damages.
+If the other driver was determined to be at fault, their insurance may be responsible for paying for your damages, depending on applicable law and policy terms.
 You may still need to file through your own insurance first, especially if the other party is unresponsive or uninsured.
+Liability and coverage issues can be complex, so consider consulting with an attorney to understand your options.

 Need Help with a Claim?